Volker Eckert: First murder

+Plauen attacks

 In 1975, Eckert worked with his father as a painter.
 He nevertheless wandered the streets of Plauen during the night, looking for "suitable women", according to his words.

 In 1977, aged 18, Eckert was arrested again after being caught one night strangling a woman in the street.
 He was jailed for this sexual assault but for only eight months.
-He also confessed to Dr Nedopil that, knowing that the police had his DNA, Eckert said he was relieved to be arrested in the event of a repeat offense.
+He also confessed to Dr Norbert Nedopil that, knowing that the police had his DNA, Eckert said he was relieved to be arrested in the event of a repeat offence.
 He was released from prison in 1978.
 He was 19 at the time.

 Between 1979 and 1987, Volker Eckert began attacking around thirty different women in the dark streets of Plauen.
 During his acting out, Eckert throttled his victims but did not kill any of them.
 It worked by leaving them unconscious.
 When his parents died, Eckert tried to distract himself by taking care of his younger sister and his brother.
 He confessed to the psychiatrist that this was "the only valid thing" in which he succeeded.
 Soon after, Eckert's siblings were taken to live with their aunt, her detention having started to crumble and to the best of her memory, over the next eight years.

 In April 1987, a murder was committed in Plauen: the lifeless body of Heike Wunderlich, 18, was found in the woods of Plauen.
 The young girl was strangled and stripped naked.
 The murder of Wunderlich was presumed unrelated to the assaults of Eckert, as the victim was murdered.
-The affair was closed without continuation and Eckert would never be worried for the murder.
+The affair was closed without continuation and Eckert would never be worried about the murder.

 At the end of 1987, Eckert committed another violent assault on a teenage girl.
 That evening, 16-year-old Claudia was walking through the streets of Plauen.
 Eckert spotted her and decided to follow her discreetly.
-Eckert approached Claudia, then threw himself on her.
-A fight took place and Eckert strangled her, then strokes her hair.
+Eckert approached Claudia and then threw himself on her.
+A fight took place and Eckert strangled her, then stroked her hair.
 Following his new incident, Eckert left, leaving Claudia unconscious.
 When she woke up, Claudia complained and sketched a portrait.
 When the composite portrait was distributed, Dr Nedopil formally recognized the face of a man he has examined in the past: Volker Eckert, aged 28.
-Knowing that Eckert is known to the police for acts of sexual assault, Dr Nedopil warns the Plauen police station.
+Knowing that Eckert was known to the police for acts of sexual assault, Dr Nedopil warned the Plauen police station.
 Eckert was arrested for the attempted murder committed on Claudia and then remanded in custody.

 In 1988, Eckert was tried for the murder attempt on Claudia.
 He was then 29 years old.
 At the end of his judgment, Eckert was found guilty of attempted murder and sentenced to 12 years in prison.
-While in detention, Eckert received only a few hours of therapy from a psychologist who has heard of his sexual fantasies.
+While in detention, Eckert received only a few hours of therapy from a psychologist who had heard of his sexual fantasies.
 But it was concluded that Volker Eckert could be released without problem.